 Platform beds have been around for a long time but have only recently gained popularity, especially in the natural and organic market.
-A platform bed incorporates the support of a box spring or foundation into the design of the bed frame by utilizing either a solid surface or wooden slats.
+A platform bed incorporates the mattress support of a box spring or foundation into the design of the bed frame by utilizing either a solid surface or wooden slats.
 The platform bed allows you to place a mattress directly on the bed frame without needing a box spring or foundation to support the mattress, and also eliminates the need for a bed skirt or long bed spread to cover up the unsightly box spring.
 Not needing a box spring or foundation can also save you quite a bit of money.

 A common misconception about platform beds is that they are always modern in design.
 There are actually many different styles of platform beds from very traditional to modern.
 The Natural Sleep Store sells a range of solid wood bed frames, specifically natural platform beds, made by Nomad Furniture, Pacific Rim, Savvy Rest, and Maple Corner Woodworks.

-There are many companies today that sell platform beds and it is important to choose a quality product for longevity and for proper support of your organic or natural mattress, and most importantly for your health.
+There are many companies today that sell platform beds and it is important to choose a quality product for longevity, for proper support of your organic or natural mattress, and most importantly for your health.
 In this article I will discuss what to look for as far as durability, materials, and support.

-When purchasing a bed frame look for strong structure to support your natural or organic mattress with a base of either slats or a solid surface.
+When purchasing a bed frame, look for a strong enough structure to support your mattress, with a base of either slats or a solid surface (like plywood).
 I prefer wooden slats over a solid surface because slats offer much more ventilation for the mattress as well as often being made out of solid wood.
-If you choose a platform bed that has a solid surface instead of slats I recommend one with holes for ventilation or the addition of a bed rug.
+If you choose a platform bed that has a solid surface instead of slats, I recommend one with holes for ventilation or the addition of a bed rug.
 Without proper ventilation, mold or mildew can form between the mattress and bed surface.
-On a slatted platform bed, especially if you will be using it with a natural latex mattress, the slats should be no more than 3 inches apart and should be at least 3/4” thick by 2” wide.
-Additionally, it is an absolute necessity (unless your slats are made from steel) to have a center support that runs perpendicular to the slats (from head to foot (from full size to king size).
+On a slatted platform bed, especially if you will be using it with a heavy organic latex mattress, the slats should be no more than 3 inches apart and should be at least ½” thick by 2” wide.
+Additionally, it is an absolute necessity (unless your slats are made from steel) to have a center support that runs perpendicular to the slats from head to foot (from full size to king size).

-Mattresses, especially natural latex mattresses are heavy, so it is best to put them on a platform bed that has a strong base with proper slats, a center support, and made with strong materials that have metal on metal connections.
+Mattresses, especially organic latex mattresses are heavy, so it is best to put them on a natural wood platform bed that has a strong base with proper slats, a center support, and made with strong materials that have metal on metal connections.
 Choose a solid wood bed frame or metal bed frame to compliment your healthy organic mattress and keep the air in your bedroom clean from VOCs.